 Swish You Were Here

-The grassroots volunteer program dubbed Swish You Were Here supplies and installs full nets for public New York City basketball rims with missing or damaged nets.
-The program is managed by St. Vartan Park Conservancy affiliate Manhattan East Community Association.
+The grassroots volunteer program Swish You Were Here supplies and installs full new nets for public New York City basketball rims with missing or damaged nets.
+The program is managed by St. Vartan Park Conservancy affiliate Manhattan East Community Association in cooperation with the Conservancy.

 In 2020, two years before he founded St. Vartan Park Conservancy, Kevin O’Keefe started Swish You Were Here through the support of Manhattan Community Board 6, NYC Parks and Partnerships for Parks.